yew1eb/incubator-ratis/content/getting_started.md

   limitations under the License.
 See accompanying LICENSE file.
 -->

-Ratis is a [Raft](https://raft.github.io/") protocol *library* in java.
+Ratis is a [Raft](https://raft.github.io/") protocol *library* in Java.
 It's not a standalone server application like Zookeeper or Consul.

 ### Examples